 In college, Mr. Goldman majored in accounting and was elected to membership in the Beta Gamma Sigma Honorary Society.
 Before attending law school, he was employed by a public accounting firm as an accountant, where he worked on audits of public and privately held companies.
 For the past 35 years, Mr. Goldman has specialized in defending security-accounting class actions and derivative suits and SEC and other governmental investigations involving revenue recognition, accruals, reserves, audits, restatements, information systems, internal controls, and other accounting and financial reporting claims.

 Lecturing; Bar Associations

 Mr. Goldman is active in local, state, and national bar activities.
 He has lectured to numerous professional organizations in the areas of securities law and complex commercial litigation, including the Practicing Law Institute, California Continuing Education of the Bar, San Diego Securities Regulation Institute, and ALI/ABA.
-He served as a lawyer representative to the Ninth Circuit Judicial Conference, is a member of the American Law Institute, and is a Fellow of the American Bar Foundation.
-He is a Past-President of the Bar Association of San Francisco.
+He served as a lawyer representative to the Northern District of California Federal Court Judicial Conference, is a member of the American Law Institute, and is a Fellow of the American Bar Foundation.
+He is Past-President of the Bar Association of San Francisco.

 Mr. Goldman is admitted to practice in state and federal courts in California and Illinois, and in the United States Supreme Court.